A Quick Guide on How to Get to Munich [2026] + Travel Tips

 Countryside around Munich

 Having been tired of city landscapes, you can always go out for a day or two to the countryside, since the main natural places are located close to Munich.
-These include, in particular, the Chiemsee and Konigssee lakes or the Zugspitze Mountain in the Bavarian Alps; the world’s only inland fjord of Kelheim on the Danube River; the Bavarian Forest and Berchtesgaden National Parks and much more that may be interesting, depending on your preferences.
+These include, in particular, the Chiemsee and Konigssee lakes or the Zugspitze Mountain in the Bavarian Alps, the world’s only inland fjord of Kelheim on the Danube River, the Bavarian Forest and Berchtesgaden National Parks and much more that may be interesting, depending on your preferences.
+The best ways of how to get to Munich and then travel around is by car.
+Travelleing by car you can visit even rather remote areas of the region.

 Legoland entertainment park